dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 [!code-csharp[](index/samples/3.x/ConfigSample/Pages/Test.cshtml.cs?name=snippet)]

 The preferred way to read hierarchical configuration data is using the options pattern.
-For more information, see [Read hierarchical configuration data](#optpat) in this document.
+For more information, see [Bind hierarchical configuration data](#optpat) in this document.

 <xref:Microsoft.Extensions.Configuration.ConfigurationSection.GetSection*> and <xref:Microsoft.Extensions.Configuration.IConfiguration.GetChildren*> methods are available to isolate sections and children of a section in the configuration data.
-These methods are described later in [GetSection, GetChildren, and Exists](#getsection-getchildren-and-exists).
+These methods are described later in [GetSection, GetChildren, and Exists](#getsection).

 <!--
 [Azure Key Vault configuration provider](xref:security/key-vault-configuration) implement change detection.